 If you’ve never been on a safari in Africa, you’ll be tempted to pack only light clothes and you would be making a mistake.
 The weather in most safari countries can be quite extreme: at noon, you’ll be roasting in the sun, thinking you’ll never need another sweater in your life and in the evening, after the sun goes down, you’ll feel the chill!
 This is the reason why layering your clothes is absolutely essential while on a safari in Africa.
 Let’s say you’re going on a safari in South Africa, depending on the season, you could be facing temperatures as low as 41 F (5 C), so you will need to pack accordingly.

 The type of shoes you’re going to wear on your safari can vary depending on the type of safari you’re taking.
 Are you going to be in a car, chasing after the big five?
-Then, some light boots or even trainers will do.
+Then, some light boots (such as Timberland boots) or even trainers will do.
 Are you going to pay a visit to a family of gorillas in the rainforest, then you need boots that are light, comfortable and also waterproof.
 We recommend you do some research online or at your local shoe store for the best hiking boots for you.
 They can make or break a safari experience.

 Last, but definitely not least, it is imperative that you wear your safari shoes at home to break them in.
 You don’t want first-time wear blisters!

 There are two accessories you absolutely need when going on an African safari: sunglasses and a hat or a scarf.
-When it comes to glasses, we highly recommend the polarized ones, that will make it easier for you to spot wildlife in the distance and will make the sun more bearable.
+When it comes to glasses, we highly recommend the polarized ones, that will make it easier for you to spot the wildlife in the distance and will make the sun more bearable.